 Culturally humble care is an essential component of providing effective, patient-centered perinatal care.
 Cultural humility in healthcare emphasizes the importance of acknowledging power imbalances, practicing self-reflection and developing partnerships in healthcare delivery, as opposed to cultural competence which emphasizes the acquisition of knowledge and skills related to different cultures.
 It, "incorporates elements of self-questioning, immersion into an individual patient's point of view, active listening and flexibility, which all serve to confront and address personal and cultural biases or assumptions."
-24 When healthcare providers approach patient care in this way, the professional nurtures communication between them and their patients, allowing for the development of shared goals and patient-centeredness in all interactions and activities.
-Cultural humility relies on a life-long learning process in which a provider is "flexible and humble enough to assess anew the cultural dimensions of the experiences of each [person]."30 Rather than having a static endpoint, self-questioning and selfcritique, and active listening become part of the process.25
+35 When healthcare providers approach patient care in this way, the professional nurtures communication between them and their patients, allowing for the development of shared goals and patient-centeredness in all interactions and activities.
+Cultural humility relies on a life-long learning process in which a provider is "flexible and humble enough to assess anew the cultural dimensions of the experiences of each [person]."30 Rather than having a static endpoint, self-questioning and selfcritique, and active listening become part of the process.
+36 A way to demonstrate cultural humility is taking the time to learn about cultural practices and recognize that different cultures may have different stigma, practices and beliefs around mental and behavioral health.
+These are important to consider when managing care.

 Person-centered care starts with the use of non-stigmatizing language in written materials and in personal encounters.
 The University of California San Francisco offers the resource for HIV #LanguageMatters: Addressing Stigma by Using Preferred Language available here.
-Example: Person living with HIV rather than HIV infected person.26
+Example: Person living with HIV rather than HIV infected person.37

 Abuse, violence, and other forms of trauma are widespread.
-The landmark 1998 study on adverse childhood experiences (ACEs) shows the high prevalence of ACEs across populations and links these experiences to a lifetime risk of poor health outcomes such as alcoholism, depression, heart disease, cancer, and obesity.27 While children are highly sensitive to trauma, as seen through these later health impacts, trauma is also impactful for adults.
-Trauma-informed care is built on understanding a person's individual life experiences (e.g., asking what has happened to you) and the need for clinical encounters to empower rather than re-traumatize a person.28 The term was developed to integrate an understanding and strategies to mitigate trauma into delivery of behavioral health care and has since been adapted to physical health services and to delivery of integrated physical and behavioral health services.29 Many of the individual elements have been regularly used in the delivery of care for decades including addressing a person's distress, providing emotional support, encourages positive coping, but practice is ahead of literature and no best-practice guideline or widely used metric to track practitioner adherence to trauma-informed care exists.30
+The landmark 1998 study on adverse childhood experiences (ACEs) shows the high prevalence of ACEs across populations and links these experiences to a lifetime risk of poor health outcomes such as alcoholism, depression, heart disease, cancer, and obesity.
+38 While children are highly sensitive to trauma, as seen through these later health impacts, trauma is also impactful for adults.
+Trauma-informed care is built on understanding a person's individual life experiences (e.g., asking what has happened to you) and the need for clinical encounters to empower rather than re-traumatize a person.
+39 The term was developed to integrate an understanding and strategies to mitigate trauma into delivery of behavioral health care and has since been adapted to physical health services and to delivery of integrated physical and behavioral health services.
+40 Many of the individual elements have been regularly used in the delivery of care for decades including addressing a person's distress, providing emotional support, encourages positive coping, but practice is ahead of literature and no best-practice guideline or widely used metric to track practitioner adherence to trauma-informed care exists.
+41

-Integrating trauma-related issues into counseling has had positive effects for survivors of physical and sexual abuse and shown reductions in mental health symptoms.31 In many cases, providers operate under the assumption that someone has experienced trauma without directly asking whether this is so, a universal precautions approach.32 Key aspects include fostering a person's feeling of safety in the clinical encounter and developing a positive, trusting person-provider relationship.
-Trust is based in one party being vulnerable, such as through having an illness or a lower level of knowledge and believing the other party will care for their interests.33 Fidelity, competency, honesty, and confidentiality are also dimensions of trust.39
+Integrating trauma-related issues into counseling has had positive effects for survivors of physical and sexual abuse and shown reductions in mental health symptoms.
+42 In many cases, providers operate under the assumption that someone has experienced trauma without directly asking whether this is so, a universal precautions approach.
+43 Key aspects include fostering a person's feeling of safety in the clinical encounter and developing a positive, trusting person-provider relationship.
+Trust is based in one party being vulnerable, such as through having an illness or a lower level of knowledge and believing the other party will care for their interests.
+44 Fidelity, competency, honesty, and confidentiality are also dimensions of trust.39